Skip to Content

 Ben Ackman, Multimedia Producer

 Ben Ackman (he/him) is a sophomore from Jersey City, NJ.
-He enjoys reading, writing, and working out.
-He aims to bring back blogs in 2025 and would really love if you checked out his.
+He enjoys reading, writing, and working out and aims to bring back blogs in 2025.

 Will Sytsma